K. Michelle: 2018–2023: All Monsters Are Human and I'm the Problem

-In 2022, K. Michelle announced her sixth studio album, I'm the Problem, would be her final R&B album.
-The album was released on September 22, 2023, through MNRK.
-Its lead single, "Scooch", was released on February 11, 2022, and reached No. 1 on the Billboard Adult R&B Songs chart.
+In 2022, she announced her sixth album, I'm the Problem, as her final R&B project.
+Its lead single, "Scooch", was released on February 11, 2022, and became her first number-one single on the Billboard Adult R&B Songs chart.
+The album was released on September 22, 2023, through MNRK and debuted at number 21 on the U.S. Independent Albums chart.